ddka22/altia-mtb-example-psoc6-multiindustry/README.md

 2. Refer to the User Guides available in the menu to create your own GUI.
 Contact Altia support for any queries on using the tool.

+3. Create a folder in your application root folder and have Altia launcher download the generated files into this folder.
+This is similar to the [steps](#step-by-step-instructions-to-build-the-application) followed when building the code example.

-3. Create a prebuild command to generate relocatable object files and binaries that will be used for partial linking.
+4. Create a prebuild command to generate relocatable object files and binaries that will be used for partial linking.
 Repeat this command for all other object files as needed.
+Here `HMI_DIR` is a user defined variable to point to the folder created in the previous step that contains the generated files.
+See [Makefile](./Makefile) for more information.
    ```
    PREBUILD+=$(CY_TOOLS_PATHS)/gcc/bin/arm-none-eabi-ld.exe -r -b binary $(HMI_DIR)/out/reflash/$(HMI)/altia_table_bin.o $(HMI_DIR)/out/reflash/$(HMI)/table.bin;
    ```

-4. Integrate the necessary generated binary files and Altia library using the `LDFLAGS` and `LDLIBS` makefile variables.
+5. Integrate the necessary generated binary files and Altia library using the `LDFLAGS` and `LDLIBS` makefile variables.
 See [Makefile](./Makefile) for more information.
    ```
    LDFLAGS=$(HMI_DIR)/out/reflash/$(HMI)/altia_table_bin.o
    LDLIBS=$(HMI_DIR)/out/libaltia.a
    ```

-5. Include necessary folders using the `INCLUDES` makefile variable.
+6. Include necessary folders using the `INCLUDES` makefile variable.
 See [Makefile](./Makefile) for more information.

-6. Modify the linker script available inside the bsps folder to add a `.rodata` section to contain the images, fonts and any other constant data required by the GUI.
+7. Modify the linker script available inside the bsps folder to add a `.rodata` section to contain the images, fonts and any other constant data required by the GUI.
 Allocate a region of flash for `altia_flash` section and then add the lines below.
 See [template linker script](./templates/TARGET_CY8CKIT-062S2-43012/COMPONENT_CM4/TOOLCHAIN_GCC_ARM/linker.ld) for more information.
    ```
       .rodata ORIGIN(altia_flash) :
       {